DigitalCommons/property-boundaries-service/docs/pipeline.md

 ```

 _Note: The new INSPIRE boundaries will remain in the `pending_inspire_polygons` table where they can be manually analysed (see below) and will not be written into the actual `land_ownership_polygons` table unless the `updateBoundaries` pipeline option is set to true._

+### Automatic runs

+At DCC, we have automatic scripts to hit the API described above, so that the pipeline runs automatically.

+They are scheduled to run after a Borg backup of the production database has been completed, which
+itself is scheduled to run on the 8th night of each month (to ensure it's after the month's INSPIRE
+data has been published on the first Sunday of the month).
+To avoid getting into too many details that
+are specific to DCC infrastructure, see [this GitHub issue](https://github.com/DigitalCommons/technology-and-infrastructure/issues/116#issuecomment-2163420776){target="\_blank"} for more details, and [deployment.md](./deployment.md#dcc-servers) for a rough overview of our DCC deployment.

 ## Analysing the pipeline output